-(A) Any nonprofit agency or organization seeking designation as a community action agency by the office of community services shall obtain the endorsement of the chief elected officials of at least two-thirds of the municipal corporations and the counties within the community to be served by the agency or organization.
+(A) Any nonprofit agency or organization seeking designation as a community action agency by the community services division shall obtain the endorsement of the chief elected officials of at least two-thirds of the municipal corporations and the counties within the community to be served by the agency or organization.

 (1) Provides a range of services and opportunities having a measurable and potentially major impact on the causes of poverty in the community or those areas of the community where poverty is a particularly acute problem.
 These activities may include but shall not be limited to:

 (a) Providing activities designed to assist low-income persons, including elderly and handicapped low-income persons, to:

 (i) Secure and maintain meaningful employment, training, work experience, and unsubsidized employment;

 (iv) Obtain and maintain adequate housing and a suitable living environment;

 (v) Obtain emergency assistance through loans or grants to meet immediate and urgent individual and family needs, including the need for health services, nutritious food, housing, and employment-related assistance;

 (vi) Remove obstacles and solve personal and family problems that block the achievement of self-sufficiency;

 (vii) Achieve greater participation in the affairs of the community;